harvester/docs/docs/rancher/node/node-driver.md

 ### Sync Topology Labels to the Guest Cluster Node

 During the cluster installation, the Harvester node driver will automatically help synchronize topology labels from VM nodes to guest cluster nodes.
-Currently, only `region` and `zone` typology labels are supported.
+Currently, only `region` and `zone` topology labels are supported.

 :::note